Do you have a room that gets hot but doesn’t have any windows?

 How would you like the feeling of central air conditioning in a room with no windows, but without having a central air conditioner?

-That’s fully possible with a ductless air conditioner.
+That’s fully possible with a ductless mini split air conditioner.

-A ductless air conditioner consists of an indoor unit (mounted on a wall or ceiling) and an exterior condenser to power the system.
+A ductless mini split system consists of an indoor unit (mounted on a wall or ceiling) and an exterior condenser to power the system.

 They’re also not that hard to install.